Mercury switch

 A mercury switch is an electrical switch that opens and closes a circuit when a small amount of the liquid metal mercury connects metal electrodes to close the circuit.
 There are several different basic designs (tilt, displacement, radial, etc.) but they all share the common design strength of non-eroding switch contacts.

 The most common is the mercury tilt switch.
 It is in one state (open or closed) when tilted one direction with respect to horizontal, and the other state when tilted the other direction.
 This is what older style thermostats used to turn a heater or air conditioner on or off.

 The mercury displacement switch uses a 'plunger' that dips into a pool of mercury, raising the level in the container to contact at least one electrode.
 This design is used in relays in industrial applications that need to switch high current loads frequently.
 These relays use electromagnetic coils to pull steel sleeves inside hermetically sealed containers.

+History

+From around 1905 to 1910 various mercury switches were invented, but the "mercury in glass envelope" switch got its start with patent 1598874 (filed on January 19, 1922 by Louis Phelan), which evolved into a more modern mercury switch with a straight tubular glass envelope via patent 2232626 (filed on October 7, 1937 by Harold Olson of Honeywell).